In this guide we’ll take a look at the best garden strimmers for the UK market.

 There are a few reasons this can happen:

-The fuel mix is incorrect.
-Two stroke engines need the right mix of petrol and two stroke oil.
-You’ll need the instructions to find the right ratio for your machine.
-Always mix the fuel in a suitable container rather than the engine itself, so the liquid mixes properly.
-Alternatively you’ve run out of fuel!
+- The fuel mix is incorrect.
+Two-stroke engines need the right mix of petrol and two-stroke oil.
+Refer to the manufacturer’s manual to find the right ratio for your machine.
+Always mix the fuel in a suitable container rather than the engine itself, to mix the liquids properly.

-Another reason could be a blockage.
+- There might be a blockage.
 If no fuel appears in the priming bulb then the tank might be blocked by its filter.
 You can adjust that by removing the casing and easing the filter into the right spot.

 If these tips don’t solve your problem find someone who can service your strimmer.

 - BLACK+DECKER Lithium-Ion Cordless Electric Strimmer

 - Makita DUR181Z 18V Cordless Li-ion Garden Strimmer